vicentri/Getting_and_cleaning_data/README.md

 - loads features.txt used for columns
 - loads X_train.txt, y_train.txt, subject_train.txt
+- X_train contains the data using the feature data set as columns
+- y_train contains the activity labels
+- subject_train contains the ids loads and appends test dataset using X_test.txt, y_test.txt, subject_test.txt
+- X_test contains the data using the feature data set as columns
+- y_test contains the activity labels
+- subject_test contains the ids
+- appends train and test data
+- rearrange the data using id
+- loads activity_labels.txt
-- X_train contains the data using the feature data set as columns y_train contains the activity labels subject_train contains the ids loads and appends test dataset using X_test.txt, y_test.txt, subject_test.txt X_test contains the data using the feature data set as columns y_test contains the activity labels subject_test contains the ids appends train and test data rearrange the data using id loads activity_labels.txt changes the data activity row to use the activity labels saves the mean and std into mean_and_std.csv saves the tidy dataset into tidy_dataset.csv mean_and_std.csv contains 1 0300 (including header) rows and 82 columns (including enumeration column) in a default csv format
+- changes the data activity row to use the activity labels
+- saves the mean and std into mean_and_std.csv
+- saves the tidy dataset into tidy_dataset.csv
+- mean_and_std.csv contains 1 0300 (including header) rows and 82 columns (including enumeration column) in a default csv format

-variables:
+- Data dictionary = variables:

 id
 activity